Stefben46/Python-Scheduler/README.md

+THIS PROGRAM WORKS BUT CAN HAVE PROBLEMS SINCE IT WAS MADE FOR A SPECIFIC USE

 This Python script provides a command line interface for scheduling and managing processes using the subprocess module.
 With this script, users can easily schedule programs to run at specific intervals or run them manually.